dcl-2019-01/curriculum/docs/model-eval.md

 }
 ```

-The following function that calculates the errors for a given span on all of the train-test pairs in a given CV set, and then calculates the mean and standard deviation of the errors.
+The following function calculates the errors for a given span on all of the train-test pairs in a given CV set, and then calculates the mean and standard deviation of the errors.

 ``` r
 span_error <- function(span, data_cv) {